Gbemiga97/IAM_Portfolio/Hybrid Identity Synchronization/Lab 2: Moving Microsoft Entra Connect to a Dedicated Server/02_Lab.md

 - Ready for future configuration testing (e.g., new attribute flows or filtering) without risking production sync.
 - The process reinforced why dedicated servers are best practice — I can now patch/reboot SYNC01 independently without touching my domain controller.

-**Repository Updates for Part 2**
-- Added folder `Part2-Migration/` with:
-  - Screenshots of SYNC01 creation, export/import process, staging mode switches.
-  - Updated `scripts/` with `export-config.ps1` and `verify-staging.ps1`.
-  - This README section.

 The hybrid identity lab is now more production-like.
 My 12 test users, groups, Password Hash Sync, Seamless SSO, and Hybrid Join continue to work seamlessly from the new dedicated server.